esnet/pond/docs/timeseries.md

 There are some rules surrounding the use of `merge()`.

 If we consider each row of each `TimeSeries` with the same `Date` (or `Index`, or `TimeRange`), then we have a list of `Events` (or `IndexedEvents`, or `TimeRangeEvents`).
 This list needs to be reduced.
 To do this the events themselves are merged using `Event.merge()`.
 This operation will not attempt to reduce values which have the same column, for the same time, so for each of these lists of events there should be no shared columns.
-In other words, you can merge a `TimeSeries` with columns "a" and "b" with a `TimeSeries` with a column "c", but not with a `TimeSeries` with a column "a" (if the two `TimeSeries` overlap their times).
+In other words, you can merge a `TimeSeries` with columns "a" and "b" with a `TimeSeries` with a column "c", but not a TimeSeries with a column "a" or "b" (if the two TimeSeries overlap their times).

 For example, first we create two `TimeSeries`, one with a "in" column and one with an "out" column: